evitani/indigo-storm/README.md

 ## Versioning

-Releases are identified by [year number].[week in year / 2].
+Releases follow a [major].[minor] naming schema, with major versions being aligned with the current year.
 A pre-release of the next version is maintained on a separate branch which is merged with the release branch at launch.

-*NOTE: Releases are currently sporadic, but naming will continue to follow the naming pattern expected.*

 For information on changes, see the [WHATSNEW.md](WHATSNEW.md) file, and check the same file in the pre-release branch for breaking changes before updating.